 Taking measures to conserve the energy harvested is equally important.
 Exterior walls should be thick, double-studded, and filled with insulation.
 When possible, outer walls should also be multi-functional — through integration with halls, stairs, closets, pantries, and entrance foyers — to further insulate the living space.
 On the south side, this could be done with sun rooms and greenhouses.
 Such measures prevent unnecessary heat loss, lowering both the cost of utilities and, more importantly, decreasing the loss of utilizable energy.

-• Healthy Buildings
+Healthy Buildings

-pollution indoors than outdoors.
+A Massachusetts (USA) study has found that there is ten times more pollution indoors than outdoors.
 Radon, volatile organic compounds (VOCs), formaldehyde, airborne mold spores, and other contaminants accumulate in tightly sealed building envelopes.
 This condition can be severe, causing people to become sick, especially those who are chemically sensitive.

-using natural, non-toxic materials.
+Therefore, all buildings should allow adequate air exchanges and be built using natural, non-toxic materials.
 All architects should consider themselves house doctors and be willing to assume responsibility for the health of their clients (patients).

 There are a great number of environmentally friendly substitutes to toxic materials on the market.
 Insulation is being made of natural cotton and also of scrap from blue jean manufacturers.
 Cotton and wool carpets are rather common.
 Companies such as Auro, Livos, and AFM make non-toxic wood sealers, paints, and similar natural products available to homeowners and builders.